 Although Trabuco has spoken at length of emphasizing organic growth, the possibility of Bradesco purchasing a smaller bank had always been of interest.
 The problem was that when Trabuco became CEO in 2009, there were no interesting prospects, but all of that changed with the Bradesco’s recent acquisition of HSBC’s Brazilian business.
 The HSBC deal has put Bradesco back on top in a couple of key metrics, and has narrowed the overall gap between Brazil’s two major retail banks.

-The deal should come as no surprise, since Bradesco has a long history of growing through consolidations.
 The bank is widely considered to be Latin America’s most valuable brand name, and the company is famous for a long list of firsts, including being the first bank in Latin America to provide ATM cards.
 Its rise as one of the country’s leading banks was made possible by its investment in the technology sector.

-Luiz Carlos Trabuco has been at Bradesco for forty years, since he graduated from the University of Sao Paulo.
 Although it is clear that he knows his company very well, it remains to be seen whether Trabuco’s strategies and his acquisition of HSBC Brazil will be enough to overtake Itau and make Bradesco the market leader once again.